OpenToontownTools/OpenLevelEditor/README.md

 ## Requirements
 ### ***IMPORTANT***
 * **You need a Panda3D build with [THIS](https://github.com/drewc5131/panda3d/commit/2b735df2d0b8f9880311a9a08a28c7ec684e9583) fix (You can just edit the .py file in your SDK) This reverts a change that completely breaks the TTLE and RTM.
 This is IMPORTANT!**
 * Toontown phase files that include all the dna files.
-[These](https://github.com/open-toontown/resources) work fine.
+[These](https://github.com/open-toontown/resources) work fine. ***Toontown Rewritten's phase files do NOT contain .dna files since they use a completely different format, so you need to use them from elsewhere.
+Open-Toontown's resources are the closest to Toontown Online's that you can get, while also being completely updated and compatible with Panda3d 1.10.***
 * Basic knowledge on how streets are setup
 * Here you have two options:
     * The advanced option